Site Readiness & Access Planning

 Yes.
 We’re happy to provide approved messaging or visuals if you’d like to share updates internally or externally.

-You’ll receive a handover pack with system documentation and login access to your monitoring platform.
+Upon completion, you’ll receive a handover pack with system documentation and login access to your monitoring platform.
+Our Performance team will take over from here, granting you access to our Smart Performance Hub and talking you through your new monitoring software.

 Minimal routine maintenance is required.
-Our team monitors performance remotely and will flag anything that needs attention.
+For the first year after installation, your system will be maintained free of charge through our Smart Active management package.
+Our Performance team monitors your system remotely during this time and will flag anything that needs attention.

 Smart Commercial Solar handles both scheduled maintenance and issue resolution.
-If there’s a fault, we’re often the first to know via monitoring systems — but you can also contact us directly at any time.
+If there’s a fault, we’re often the first to know via monitoring systems, but you can also contact our Performance team directly at any time.

 You’ll have access to a live monitoring portal that shows real-time performance, cost savings and carbon offsets.